jawj/zapatos-docs/src/index.md

 await zg.generate(zapCfg);
 ```

-Call the `generate` method with an object structured exactly the same as `zapatosconfig.json`, documented above.
-In this case the `progressListener` and `warningListener` keys can each take `true` or `false` (as in the JSON case) or alternatively a function with the signature `(s: string) => void`, which you can use to implement your own logging.
+Call the `generate` method with an object structured exactly the same as `zapatosconfig.json`, documented above, with the following two exceptions:

+* The `"progressListener"` and `"warningListener"` keys can each take `true` or `false` (as in the JSON case), or alternatively a function with the signature `(s: string) => void`, which you can use to implement your own logging.

+* The `"customTypesTransform"` key can take any of the string values allowed in the JSON case, or otherwise a function with the signature `(s: string) => string`, with which you can define your own type name transformation.

 #### Custom types and domains